-One final WARNING about the internal 30 dB attenuator is in order.
-With the 30 dB attenuator active, the unit resonates at 30 MHz.
-Therefore, the unit should not be used above 15 MHz with the 30 dB attenuator active.
+A warning about the internal 30 dB attenuator: With the 30 dB attenuator active, the unit resonates at 30 MHz.
+Therefore, the unit should not be used above 15 MHz with the 30 dB attenuator active

-The usefulness of the internal attenuators for impulse response testing is discussed in "Antenna Impulse Response."
+The usefulness of the internal attenuators for impulse response testing is discussed in Antenna Impulse Response on page 35.